 Your baby receives all the oxygen, nutrients and antibodies they need from your blood supply.
 When you smoke (or if you breathe in other people’s smoke) the carbon monoxide, and other damaging chemicals, restricts the oxygen your baby gets.
 This affects your baby’s growth and development and causes your baby’s heart to beat harder every time you smoke.

 Smoking also increases the risk of:

 Stopping smoking will help you and your baby immediately.
-When you stop smoking, it takes just 24 hours for the harmful CO to clear from your bloodstream, so your baby will start getting more oxygen via the placenta very quickly and you will reduce the risks of complications in pregnancy and birth.
+When you stop smoking, it only takes 24 hours for the harmful CO and other chemicals to clear from your bloodstream.
+Your baby will start getting more oxygen through the placenta very quickly and you will reduce the risks of complications in pregnancy and birth.
 Find out how you can get help to stop smoking.

-If you are or were a smoker, your midwife or stop smoking advisor can give you a carbon monoxide (CO) breath test to see how clear your lungs are.
-The test is simple and easy and will show how much of this gas you and your baby have been exposed to.
+Your midwife should carry out a carbon monoxide test as part of your routine antenatal care.
+This simple test will show how much of this gas you and your baby have been exposed to.